Skip to content

 What does metered connection do in 🪟 Windows 11?

 A metered connection in Windows 11 limits data usage by pausing automatic background downloads like system updates and app synchronizations.
-This helps prevent unexpected charges on limited data plans, especially when using cellular data or a mobile hotspot, saving you precious data.
+This helps prevent unexpected charges on limited data plans, especially when using cellular data or a mobile hotspot, preserving available bandwidth.

 Should I turn off metered connection?